emarsden/pg-el/doc/src/large-objects.md

     (pg-lo-close con fd)

 Close the large object described by `fd`.
+Note that this does not delete the large object; use `pg-lo-unlink` for that.

     (pg-lo-read con fd bytes)